We are #morethanrobots

-Founded in 2022, our club consists of two teams of students ranging from aged 11 to 16 supported by staff volunteers and Sixth Form student mentors.
+Founded in 2022, our club consists of three teams of students ranging from aged 12 to 17 supported by staff volunteers and Sixth Form student mentors.
 We meet twice weekly in our design technology department.

 But our club is #morethanrobots and we aim to develop a wide range of skills in our students that will enhance their skill set and educational journey with us.
 We want to inspire as many as possible to consider STEM careers with a particular focus on mechanical, electrical or software engineering.
 A real collaboration between our D&T and Computing Departments, BSG Robotics also engages with industry mentors to further enhance the skills students develop and giving them further inspiration for working in related fields.

 About FIRST® TECH CHALLENGE